 System files are critical — without them, our computer systems can’t operate.
 You’ll typically find them in the system folder on your device, and they tend to be protected from accidental and intentional deletion (managed by user permissions).

 Sophisticated hacking methods these days include hiding malware and ransomware in the system files.

 SYS is a common extension for system files.

-Like executable files, installation files are designed to run a task on your device — but that task is specifically to install programmes.
-In some cases, though, it’s malware that’s being installed instead of the programme you expected.
+Like executable files, installation files are designed to run a task on your device — but that task is specifically to install programs.
+In some cases, though, it’s malware that’s being installed instead of the program you expected.

 A well-known example of users falling victim to harmful installation files is through downloading fake Windows 11 operating systems from non-official websites.
 Attackers hide malware in the fake installation file, which can flood your computer with ads and steal your password credentials.